Exporting Data

 • Use NPZ for lightweight interoperability within Python.

-• GIFs are primarily for communication, figures, and quick inspection.
+• GIFs and videos are primarily for communication, figures, and quick inspection.

 Provenance Tracking

-All exports except OME-TIFF include a provenance record that lists:
+All data exports except OME-TIFF include a provenance record that lists:

 Provenance is stored in provenance_json (NPZ/HDF5) or as an attribute in AFMImageStack.provenance.